amrht/alemeno/README.md

 # Alemeno

-Hey there, This is a prerequisite task by Alemeno, to start this, follow these steps:
+Hey there, This is a prerequisite task by Alemeno

+**Note:** I have worked around building the functionalities only, not the UI.
+Although I can work well with animations and beautiful UI/UX too, for this task, I am more focused on ensuring that the functionality works on a basic layout.

+To start this, follow these steps:

 1. Open the `course-backend` folder, change the database URL in `index.js`.
 Otherwise, you can contact me for access to the database from your IP Address.
 2. Import all the necessary node-modules.